TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/letting-go/readme.md

 And forcing me to answer questions about myself and what I value, and who I really am in those challenging moments.
 The patience required really strengthened me, but it also gave me deep regrets, of all the times I fucked up, or I could have done more, or I should have done less.

-And I felt like I was abandoning them all, but— yes a story for another day.
+And I felt like I was abandoning them all, but— yes, a story for another day.

 <br>